Slow Relaxation and Landscape-Driven Dynamics in Viscous Ripening Foams: Ripening Bubble Models and Deborah Number De

-We model a coarsening foam using the bubble model \cite{FoamMechDurian1995, BubbleDurian1997} with a simplified damping rule and simulated Ostwald ripening.
-While the bubble model has been traditionally used to simulate foams \cite{FoamMechDurian1995, FoamTewari1999}, it also serves as an effective model for many other SGMs \cite{RCPLiu2002, GlassJamSollich2012, SGMHwang2016}.
-The constituent bubbles of foam in this model are treated as soft-sphere particles that can overlap and interact via a pairwise repulsive potential when overlapping:
+We model a ripening wet foam using the bubble model \cite{FoamMechDurian1995, BubbleDurian1997} with a simplified damping rule and simulated Ostwald ripening.
+While the bubble model has traditionally been used to simulate foams \cite{FoamMechDurian1995, FoamTewari1999}, it also serves as an effective model for many other soft, jammed, and glassy systems \cite{RCPLiu2002, GlassJamSollich2012, DPDWarren2017}.
+The bubbles in this model are treated as athermal, non-inertial soft-sphere particles that interact via a pairwise repulsive harmonic potential, described in \hyperref[sec:Methods]{Methods}.
+The positions of bubbles are evolved using an (overdamped) equation of motion \cite{FoamMechDurian1995}.
+Notably, we consider a simplified version of the viscous force, $\mathbf{F}_i = \xi \mathbf{v}_i$ \cite{BubbleDurian1997, GlassJamSollich2012}, on each bubble to reduce computational effort while preserving relevant model physics,

+with the right-hand side representing a summation over neighboring bubbles that contribute to the force on bubble $i$.
+The left side is the viscous drag force, $\xi$ being the effective viscous damping factor.

+To simulate mass exchange between bubbles due to Ostwald ripening \cite{FoamStevenson2010}, the bubble radii $\{a_i\}$ are allowed to evolve while keeping the total volume of bubbles constant (preserving nominal total mass).
+Ripening causes larger bubbles to grow and smaller ones to shrink over time via a diffusive mass flux, primarily between contacting bubbles.
+We modeled this process using the approach used in a previous study \cite{SGMHwang2016}, with a mass flux $Q$ computed using:

+where the first term represents the pairwise mass flux between neighboring bubbles, the second term represents a small mean-field contribution, $\rho$ is the mass density, $\alpha$ controls the rate of ripening and $b_{mf} \ll 1$ is a parameter that ensures that the smallest bubbles shrink to zero size after becoming `rattlers'.
+For further details see \hyperref[sec:Methods]{Methods}.

+To evolve a system of $N \approx 1000$ bubbles at a volume fraction of $\phi=0.75$ (just above its jamming volume fraction \cite{SGMHwang2016, JammingLiuNagel1998}), we integrate the equation of motion (\Cref{eq:damped-equation}) and increment the bubble radii according to (\Cref{eq:mass-flux}) at each time step, using a fixed time step that is small enough to ensure accuracy; further details in \Cref{subsecSI:integration}.
+This study explored a range of different damping factors, $\xi$, while keeping $\phi$ fixed just above jamming ($\phi_J \approx 0.72$).